 Seriously?
 Does there have to be a lesson on how to cook pasta?
-Absolutely!
+I think so.

 A brief history of pasta in the US and UK…

 Durum wheat from which dried pasta is made is grown primarily in the south of Italy where pasta reigns supreme.
-In the Po Valley in the north of Italy rice is grown and that is the staple food of the region.
-But still, pasta in all its universally recognized forms is ubiquitous throughout Italy.
-And there are countless regional pastas not generally known outside of the country.
+But of course pasta in all its universally recognized forms is ubiquitous throughout Italy and around the world.

 Pasta was introduced to America by Thomas Jefferson who first ate it in Naples in the late 1780’s.
 When he returned to the US he brought with him cases of pasta and a pasta rolling machine.
-It wasn’t until the mid 19th century, however, when Italian immigrants came to the US in vast numbers that pasta became widely known across the country.
-At that time most of the Italian immigrants came from Calabria in the south west of Italy, bringing with them the food culture of that region, including tomatoes.
+But it wasn’t until the mid 19th century when Italian immigrants came to the US in vast numbers that pasta became widely known across the country.
+At that time many of the Italian immigrants came from Calabria in the south west of Italy, bringing with them the food culture of that region, including tomatoes.
 For a long time Italian food became synonymous with heavy tomato based sauces.
 The reality is that regional Italian food has a huge and diverse variety of tastes and textures.

 In spite of its closer proximity to Italy than the US, Britain did not see a huge influx of Italians as did America and so pasta took longer to find its way into the UK food culture.
 I can remember in the 1950’s in the UK, pasta was an exotic food which we had only rarely.
-I recall my father boiling a pot of spaghetti, draining it and then rinsing it under cold water (horror of all horrors!).
+I recall my father boiling a pot of spaghetti, draining it and then (horror of all horrors!) rinsing it under cold water.
 It was served with some kind of tomato sauce which was very forgettable.

 Brits of a certain age may remember the BBC program called Panorama, hosted by Richard Dimbleby.
 In 1957 Dimbleby did a segment on his program (the last 10 minutes as I recall) where he highlighted a Swiss family of pasta farmers during their annual spaghetti harvest on the Swiss/Italian border.
-The item went on to describe how the spaghetti was grown and harvested.
+The piece went on to describe how the spaghetti was grown and harvested.
 It showed the family picking strands of spaghetti from the trees and laying them in the sun to dry.
 Pretty much the whole country was taken in by the Panorama piece which aired on April 1, 1957!!
 We didn’t know it was an April Fool’s gag until the next day when it was reported in the newspapers.
 It goes to show how little we Brits knew about Italian food and pasta in particular.
+(You can watch the Panorama clip on YouTube.)

 OK, let’s talk about how to cook pasta: